The American Adventure (Epcot): The Voices of Liberty

-The Voices of Liberty is an eight-member professional a cappella singing group that hosts patriotic choral performances in the pavilion rotunda throughout the day.
+The Voices of Liberty was founded by Derric Johnson and is a professional a cappella singing group that hosts patriotic choral performances in the pavilion rotunda throughout the day.
 The group also performs in year-round events including the Candlelight Processional.
-The group performs special performances during the holiday season and on the 4th of July.
+The group performs special performances called echo shows on select holidays with additional singers.
 The group has performed for several U.S. presidents including Ronald Reagan and Jimmy Carter.

 When recording or performing outside EPCOT, Voices of Liberty go by the name Liberty Voices.
 Voices of Liberty evolved from a group called Re'Generation that sang a cappella at Magic Kingdom in the 1970s.
 The group has released several audio recordings of their music.
 Derric Johnson is the founder/director/arranger of all the music sung by the Voices of Liberty, Liberty Voices and Re'Generation.

 America Gardens Theatre

 Across from the pavilion is the America Gardens Theatre, an outdoor amphitheater.
 The America Gardens Theatre hosts concerts, singers, and bands from around the world.
 Many entertainment acts from around the world perform on this stage.

 The America Gardens Theatre has hosted numerous shows since it was built.
 Over the years some of the more famous shows include Blast! and Barrage.
 During the park's two major festivals—the International Flower and Garden Festival in the spring, and the International Food and Wine Festival in the fall—musical groups from the 1960s through the 1990s perform as part of each festival's concert series ("Garden Rocks" in the spring, and "Eat to the Beat" in the fall).

 In 1999, a revised version of Michael Flatley's Lord of the Dance was performed in the theater over the summer.
 Even though Flatley himself did not perform in the show, its popularity encouraged Epcot to bring the show back in 2000 for another summer run.
 Originally designed as an open-air theater, partial cover and backstage dressing and show equipment areas were added during a refurbishment that was completed before the inception of the Magical World of Barbie stage show.

 In April 2015, the American Music Machine a cappella group began performing at the America Gardens Theatre using music arranged by Glees Tim Davis.
 The group stopped performing on September 29, 2017.
 Their captain, Antonio Fernandez, moved on to join DCappella at the group's founding in 2018 as its vocal percussion.